Jamaican Brown Stew Chicken

 Marinate The Chicken

-- Mix the chicken with white vinegar and wash it with water.
-This step is to remove any extra smell from the chicken.
+• Mix the chicken with white vinegar and wash it with water.
+This step removes any extra smell from the chicken.
 Wipe the pieces dry using a paper towel.

-- Add the chicken pieces to a large bowl.
-Add salt, ground black pepper, chicken bouillon powder, minced ginger, and minced garlic to the bowl and mix well with the chicken.
+• Add the chicken pieces to a large bowl.
+Add salt, ground black pepper, chicken bouillon powder, minced ginger, and minced garlic, and mix well with the chicken.

 Make The Browning Sauce

-- Add light brown sugar to a small light-colored skillet and cook on medium-low heat until it melts and gets dark brown in color.
-Keep stirring it continuously using a silicon spatula and make sure the sugar doesn’t scorch.
+• Add light brown sugar to a small, light-colored skillet and cook on medium-low heat until it melts and turns dark brown.
+Stir continuously using a silicon spatula to ensure the sugar doesn’t scorch.

-- Once the sugar is melted and gotten slightly darker in color, start to add 1 cup of water in a thin stream and keep mixing well until all the sugar dissolves in water.
+• Once the sugar has melted and become slightly darker, add 1 cup of water in a thin stream and keep mixing well until all the sugar dissolves in the water.
 Remove the pan from heat and keep it aside.

 Make The Gravy